Ted's Hiking World Kuna Crest Lakes

 Today's venue is in distant view from Dana Meadows, near the park entrance

-It is a calm, clear, 55° at the Mono Pass Trailhead — the standard recipe for a perfect day in the High Sierra.
+It is a calm and clear 55° at the Mono Pass Trailhead — the standard recipe for a perfect day in the High Sierra.
 Because today's trek will involve elevations of well over 11,000 feet, I start out wearing a long-sleeved shirt.
-Within fifteen minutes, however, I ditch it behind a rock at the Dana Fork crossing.
+Within fifteen minutes, however, I stash it behind a rock at the Dana Fork crossing.
 I'll take my chances.

 After 2½ miles or so, the trail forks.
 Mono Pass and Parker Pass are to the left; my route veers to the right.
-After leaving the forest, the trail parallels a delightfully bubbling stream.
+Leaving the forest, the trail parallels a delightfully bubbling brook.

 *